harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 {:#lightning-pool}
-As mentioned in the February section, one challenge faced in the current LN network is that users and merchants need channels with incoming capacity in order to quickly receive funds over LN.
+As mentioned in the February section, one challenge faced in the current LN network is that users and merchants need channels with incoming capacity in order to receive funds over LN.
 A fully decentralized solution to that problem could be the dual-funded channels described earlier.
 However, in November, Lightning Labs took a different track and [announced][news123 lightning pool] a new Lightning